KurayiChawatama/Primer_Design_Cow/README.md

                                                         ||     ||
 Enter a Gene Accession Number:
 ```
 * The program will fetch the gene summary data to allow you to confirm that the gene accession number you entered is indeed for the gene you are interested in.
-Entering an invalid gene accession number will cause the  program to raise a ValueError and IndexError and exit.

 _**If the gene summary data is not for your intended gene, you can exit the program by Ctrl+C and try again with a different gene accession number.**_
 * If the gene summary data is correct, the program will prompt you to pick a nucleotide position for your SNP then fetch the gene sequence data and calculate potential primers.